nokenwa/twilio-signal-london-23-build-projects/segment/README.md

 - Rebuild the Segment Demo from today's presentation!

-## Self Guided Practical Excercise
+## Self Guided Practical Excercise - RECOMMENDED

 Imagine you're a developer for a marketplace called Anythink.
 One of your co-workers has a new task for you.
 Work through this story as you implement Twilio Segment for this fictional marketplace.